 To fulfill the pledge, it was necessary to trace the origin of each and every wood product on our shelves.
-After years of research, we now know item by item - from lumber to broom handles, doors to moulding and panelling to plywood - where our wood products are harvested.
+After years of research, we now know item by item - from lumber to broom handles, doors to molding and paneling to plywood - where our wood products are harvested.

-It has been a daunting task, but we are proud of our accomplishments.
-To further show the company's leadership commitment to the environment and to promote certification in the industry we felt compelled to share our findings.
+It was a daunting task, but we are proud of our accomplishments.
+To further show the company's leadership commitment to the environment and to promote certification in the industry, we felt compelled to share our findings.

 We sell less than 1% of all the wood cut worldwide with 94% coming from North America.
-The forest land coverage in North America has grown by 1.5% from 1990 to 2005.
+The forest land coverage in North America has grown by over 247,000 acres from 2010-2015.

 Our research taught us much about the world's forest coverage by country.
 This information came from many highly regarded organizations, including, but not limited to, the U.S. Agency for International Development (USAID), USDA Forest Service, the U.S. State Department, the Food and Agriculture Organization of the United Nations, the Global Forest and Trade Network, the Tropical Forest Foundation, the Tropical Forest Trust, The Nature Conservancy and the World Wildlife Fund.